mlflow/mlflow/examples/deployments/deployments_server/openai/README.md

-## Example route configuration for OpenAI
+## Example endpoint configuration for OpenAI

-To view an example of OpenAI route configurations, see [the configuration example](config.yaml) YAML file for OpenAI.
+To view an example of OpenAI endpoint configurations, see [the configuration example](config.yaml) YAML file for OpenAI.

 This configuration shows all 3 supported endpoint types: chat, completions, and embeddings.